pudly/schmopera-hugo/content/articles/living-opera-at-the-coc.md

 ---
-title: Living Opera at the COC
+title: "Living Opera at the COC"
 ---

 I'm a huge advocate of music education for young people, including the programs set up by the Canadian Opera Company's Education & Outreach department.
 One of their programs is [Living Opera](http://www.coc.ca/ExploreAndLearn/Schools/LivingOpera.aspx), which gives a class of secondary school students a chance to hear voice and drama workshops, tour the Four Seasons Centre, and see one of the mainstage shows.
 If it sounds exciting for high school students, you're right.